ErfrischterFilib/craft-sitemapgenerator/README.md

 ## Requirements

-This plugin requires Craft CMS 5.2 or later, and PHP 7.4 or later.
+This plugin requires Craft CMS 4 or 5, and PHP 7.4 or later.